bmeisburger/jones-chug-cans/README.md

 ## Printing:

-I printed 8 complete cans on two Bambu Labs X1C with little hassle.
+I printed 8 complete cans on two Bambu Labs X1C printers with little hassle.
 I was able to tile 7 caps/mouthpieces per print with some creativity.
 Each print took < 6 hours.
 The mouthpiece.stl and cap.stl files should be ready to print.
 If changes need to be made to the file, use the chug-can.f3d and modify parameters as needed (e.g., tube wall thickness, mouthpiece hole size, etc.).

 I used the following print settings: